crogan/VMM2_Calibration/Calibrate2.0/README.md

 ## Requirements and Notes
 1. PDO calibration takes 1 minute / board.
 TDO calibration takes about 15 minutes / board .
 2. manager.py probably only works on OS X.
 3. Your system's default python needs access to the `tensorflow` and `rootpy` packages.
 Both packages can be installed with pip.
 You also need `tqdm`! `tqdm` is a great package which displays progress bars.
-I include a progress bar in the Calibrate_TDO.py script since it takes so long.
+I include a progress bar in the Calibrate_TDO.py script since the TDO algorithm takes so long.
 4. The directory from which you run manager.py cannot have any files that start with 'ephem' in it.
 The reason is that a few "ephemeral" files are made during TDO and PDO calibration and they all start with "ephem". manager.py includes an assertion error to check for these cases.